BrianHanke/oiio_win_batch/README.md

 # oiio_win_batch

-Batch PowerShell script to easily build OpenImageIO on Windows.
+PowerShell script to easily build OpenImageIO on Windows.
 Automatically sets up all major dependencies, including OpenEXR, OpenColorIO, libpng, libjpeg-turbo, LibRaw, FFmpeg, and more.

 There are still a few optional features missing: